Stop Sexual Harassment in NYC Act: Frequently Asked Questions

 Note: These requirements are mandatory under the New York City Human Rights Law.
 Different requirements may exist under New York State Law.
 For more information on those requirements, please consult www.labor.ny.gov.

-Providing an Anti-Sexual Harassment Training to Staff
+Providing a Sexual Harassment Prevention Training to Staff

 While the training requirements under the Stop Sexual Harassment Act in NYC